 How much of a tax credit can I get on my day care costs?

 Taking a tax break on day care expenses is considered a credit (not a deduction).
 It’s important to note the difference between the two.
 According to the IRS website, a tax deduction will reduce your taxable income and is calculated based on a percentage of your tax bracket.
 For example, if you’re in the 20 percent tax bracket, a $1,000 deduction will save you $200.
 A credit, on the other hand, reduces your total tax bill dollar for dollar.
 So, a $1,000 tax credit will shave $1,000 off your tax bill, regardless of your tax bracket.

-According to IRS Form 2441 (the form used for the child care tax credit), the credit itself is worth between 20 to 35 percent of the qualifying expenses you claim, depending on your income.
-If your reported income is $15,000 or less, you qualify for the full 35 percent.
-That percentage falls by one point for every $2,000 of income with a minimum of 20 percent for an income of $43,000 or more.
+According to IRS Form 2441 (the form used for the child care tax credit), the credit itself is worth between 1 to 50 percent of the qualifying expenses you claim, depending on your income.
+If your adjusted gross income (AGI) is $125,000 or less, you qualify for the full 50 percent.
+The following table will show you how much of a credit you can qualify for.

-As most families will fall into the 20 percent tax credit area, the maximum credit that can be expected is $600 for families with one child and $1,200 for families with two or more children.
+As most families will fall between the 20 percent and 50 percent tax credit area, the maximum credit that can be expected is $1,600 – $4,000 for families with one child and $3,200 – $8,000 for families with two or more children.
 But even if your day care expenses don’t maximize the child care tax credit, even the smallest amount can be helpful.

 “(The tax credit) bumped my return up by a few hundred dollars for one kid,” said Jaclyn Curtis, a writer in Detroit, Michigan.

 In most cases, as long as your child is under age 13, they qualify as your dependent.
 It gets a little more complicated for qualified dependent children with divorced or separated parents or parents living apart.